-This course will discuss issues of professional and medical ethics, legal requirements and ethical decision making.
+This course will include practice management principles and discuss issues of professional and medical ethics, legal requirements and ethical decision making.
 The concepts of leadership theory are presented in the context of professional responsibilities.
 The changing landscape of leadership from patient care to family to community is described in detail.
 The creation of your personal leadership style and its continued development is taught in detail.